Outside of historic pub

 • Fortitude Valley

 Craft beer nerds, assemble.
 Tucked under the iconic Story Bridge at Howard Smith Wharves, this sprawling 1,000-square-metre brewery-slash-pub is what happens when history and modern design get drunk together and make magic.
 The staff’s enthusiasm is contagious enough to make you consider a flight (beer, not plane).
-While their range of beers is certainly impressive, it’s their pizza that stands out.
+While their range of beers is certainly impressive, their pizza are awesome, too.
 Made with Felons’ own beer-infused dough, it’s the kind of culinary detail that proves these people know their way around both hops and ovens.
 Couple that with sweeping river views and a buzzing crowd, and you’ve got yourself a pub worth braving the bikeway for.

 Time Out tip: Relax in one of four spaces: the indoor (working) brewery, the riverside fish 'n' chipper, the sun-soaked river deck or the cosy beer garden.